dclement1/Higher-Education---Demographics/README.md

 - *Below is a table depicting the graduation rates in Hillsborough County, catagorized by gender.*
 ![Grad_rate_gender](Grad_rate_gender.PNG)
 #### According to the data, men and women are very close in graduation rates, with men slightly under women by about 2%.
-Historically
+Historically, women have been underprivileged in society at large, but particularlly in higher education their acomplishments have been trivialized.
+This could plausably be signs that things are changing for the better, with more women graduating than men.

 - *Below is a table depicting the average graduation rate by county.*
 ![average_graduation_rate_by_county](average_graduation_rate_by_county.PNG)